justarandomgeek/vscode-factoriomod-debug/README.md

 remote.__all_remote_interfaces.foo.bar("arg 1", "arg 2")
 ```

-Then when you for example hover over the string `"bar"` in the `remote.call` call you should get intelisense showing the signature of the function bar as defined above.
+Then when you for example hover over the string `"bar"` in the `remote.call` call you should get intellisense showing the signature of the function bar as defined above.

 It also disables `undefined-field` diagnostics specifically for `__all_remote_interfaces` and does nothing if it finds `--` before `remote` on the same line.